Frequently Asked Questions

 Do I need a referral?

-No referral is required for private appointments.
-If you would like to claim Medicare rebates, you will need a valid Mental Health Care Plan and referral from your GP.
+If you would like to access Medicare rebates for therapy, you will generally need a valid Mental Health Treatment Plan and referral from your usual medical practitioner or MyMedicare-registered GP.
+In some circumstances, referrals may also be made by a psychiatrist, paediatrician, or other eligible medical specialist.

 Do you offer Medicare rebates?